vowstar/systemrdl-toolkit/README.md

 ## Code Quality and Development Tools

-The project includes comprehensive code quality checking and automatic formatting tools integrated into the CMake build system.
+The project includes code quality checking and automatic formatting tools integrated into the CMake build system.
 These tools ensure consistent code style and help maintain high code quality across both C++ and Python components.